simplex-chat/simplex-chat/docs/SECURITY.md

 Please encrypt the email message using the key for this address from [keys.openpgp.org](https://keys.openpgp.org/search?q=chat%40simplex.chat) (its fingerprint is `FB44 AF81 A45B DE32 7319 797C 8510 7E35 7D4A 17FC`) and make your key available for a secure reply.

+While we encourage you to encrypt the message, if this poses a barrier to reporting, an unencrypted submission is better than no submission.

 ## Issue triage

 Our team will investigate and prioritize the reported issue.
 We may work in private with individuals who are not our direct team members, as well as other organizations, where we believe this can help with the issue investigation, resolution, or testing.